anupamkaul/enyo-1.0/README.md

 This version, tagged as "r1", corresponds with Enyo 1.0 submission 128 that shipped on HP webOS 3.0.5 in January 2012.

-No further development is planned on the 1.0 tree.

 The code is released under the Apache 2.0 license.
 See [LICENSE-2.0.txt](LICENSE-2.0.txt) for the full text of the license.